 A journal’s not just for writing about who you’ve got a crush on, or what you had for lunch today.
 Taking the time to stop and write down everything that’s happened in your day can be a good way to work through everything that’s happened and get it out on paper.
-Just seeing everything in front of you can help you to make sense of what’s happened to you and understand what to do about it.
+Seeing everything in front of you can help you make sense of what’s happened to you and understand what to do about it.

 Try keeping a record of every time you feel the urge to self-harm.
 Take a note of the sort of things that happened, like who you spoke to, what you were doing and how you felt.
 Then look for a pattern.
 Is there a particular person who winds you up to the point of self-harming?
-Is there a specific place that makes it worse?
+Maybe there’s a specific place that makes it worse?
 Is it always the same time of day?

 Once you know what it is that’s triggering you to self-harm, you can start to do something about it.
 Maybe it’s avoiding a certain person or place, or making sure you’re not on your own at a particularly hard time of day.